-According to the Legal Information Institute at Cornell Law School, under the Implied Warranty of Habitability landlords must keep the property habitable even if the lease doesn’t require specific repairs.
-In order to make it easier for tenants to get landlords to make repairs, the warranty conditions the tenant’s duty to pay rent on the landlord’s duty to maintain a habitable living space.
+According to the Legal Information Institute at Cornell Law School, under the Implied Warranty of Habitability, landlords must keep the property habitable even if the lease doesn’t require specific repairs.
+In order to make it easier for tenants to get landlords to make repairs, the warranty makes the tenant’s duty to pay rent conditional on the landlord’s duty to maintain a habitable living space.

 So, while a landlord does not have to replace carpet, the responsibility for doing so depends on three factors:

 - How the condition of the carpet affects habitability